 No, however some tracks are licence specific.

 At Wakefield Park, all you need is the compulsory AASA Club Licence.
-A AASA day licence can be purchased online here for $35 and is valid for the nominated date and the receipt with the licence number must be presented on sign in.
+A AASA day licence can be purchased online through the portal here or $35 and is valid for the nominated date and the receipt with the licence number must be presented on sign in.
 Alternatively, you can purchase a AASA annual licence here for $85 and have the licence for 12 months.
 Again, receipt with licence number or licence card must be presented at sign in.

 At QR, a day RACERS licence will need to purchased prior to the event for $20.

 If you already hold a current AASA Club Licence or a CAMS licence then this must be presented upon sign-in at all tracks.

 Am I insured?

 As the day is a track day not a race day, that is between you and your insurer.
 Track Day Club is not responsible for any loss or liability.

 Yes, We love Spectators!
 Bring along your friends and family, all are always welcome to attend all of our events.

 Can I buy a Track Day Club Gift Certificate?

 Yes, we offer gift certificates from $25 to $265 in our online shop.
 Click here: Please note that all gift certificates are non-refundable.